jlcampana/com.ingka.assignment/README.md

 - Install the dependencies with `npm i`
 - Start the server with `npm start` or use `npm run dev` to enable logs and check what is happening

-Server doesn't persist the changes so it will reset its content each time you start it.
+Server doesn't persist data so it will reset its content each time you start it.

 ### Env vars